dnidever/turbospectrum/docs/index.rst

 To run |Turbospectrum| you need 1) a model atmosphere, 2) a linelist (or multiple), and 3) the set of stellar parameters and elemental abundances that you want to run.

+1) Model Atmospheres

+   Turbospectrum can read both MARCS model atmospheres and Kurucz/ATLAS model atmosphers.

+2) Linelists

+   Turbospectrum requires a specific linelist format.
+It is described in more detail `here <_static/Readme-Linelist_format>`_.

+3) Stellar paramters and elemental abundances.

+   The main stellar parameters are Teff, logg, [M/H], and [alpha/M].
+These are the first four parameters in the main ``synthesis.synthesize()`` function.
+The individual elements abundances are given in the ``elems`` parameters as a list of [element name, abundance] pairs, where abundance in the in [X/M] format relative to the overall metallicity.

+More details on how the Fortran Turbospectrum code works can be found in the  `Turbospectrum_v20_Documentation.pdf <_static/Turbospectrum_v20_Documentation.pdf>`_ documentation.

 Examples
 ========